Behind household appliances: understanding consumers’ preference and purchase

 Aug 05, 2025

-Electronic household appliances have continued to evolve over time in line with technological advancements, ranging from personal needs such as mobile phones to household necessities like refrigerators, rice cookers, and more.
-These advancements have driven manufacturers to compete in order to be at the forefront of their industry.
-This competition aims to meet the desires and needs of consumers.
+Electronic household appliances have continued to evolve over time in line with technological advancements, ranging from personal devices such as mobile phones to household essentials like refrigerators, rice cookers, and more.
+These developments have driven manufacturers to compete to remain at the forefront of the industry.
+This competition is aimed at fulfilling the wants and needs of consumers.

 If electronic household appliances are so essential, then which ones truly take priority?
 What specific reasons or barriers influence their purchasing decisions?

-This article aims to briefly explore the answers to these questions, offering valuable insights for manufacturers regarding consumer preferences for household appliances.
+This article aims to briefly explore these questions, providing valuable insights for manufacturers into consumer preferences for household appliances.

 Rice cooker and refrigerator are the most common household appliances

-Based on the recent survey by Cimigo, daily-use household appliances such as rice cookers (81%) and refrigerators (81%) remain the most commonly owned by consumers.
-Other commonly owned household appliances include electric fans (69%), washing machines (66%), and blenders (64%).
-Some also own more modern appliances, such as dry irons (63%).
+Cimigo has recently conducted a survey with 329 electronic household appliances owners that includes Gen X, Gen Y, and Gen Z. The survey found that daily-use household appliances such as rice cookers (81%) and refrigerators (81%) remain the most commonly owned by consumers.
+Other frequently owned appliances include electric fans (69%), washing machines (66%), and blenders (64%).
+Some consumers also own more modern appliances, such as dry irons (63%).

 Practicality is the main driver of household appliances purchase

-There are several reasons that drive consumers to purchase new household appliances, with practicality (42%) being the main factor.
-It refers to how useful, time-saving, and efficient the appliance is in supporting daily household tasks.
-For example, some consumers may own a basic rice cooker that only cooks rice, but they may upgrade to a newer model with added functions like baking or steaming.
-In addition, the desire for advanced features (28%) and new life events such as moving to a new house or getting married (21%) are also common reasons for updating their household appliances.
+There are several reasons that drive consumers to purchase new household appliances, with practicality (42%) being the most significant.
+This refers to how useful, time-saving, and efficient an appliance is in supporting everyday household tasks.
+For instance, some consumers may already own a basic rice cooker that only cooks rice, but choose to upgrade to a newer model with additional functions such as baking or steaming.
+Other common reasons include the desire for advanced features (28%) and major life events, such as moving to a new home or getting married (21%).

-However, high prices (36%) often act as the main barrier to purchasing new household appliances.
-This is followed by confusion in choosing a brand (36%), likely due to the wide variety of options available.
-High electricity consumption (29%) is another common concern, as consumers are increasingly mindful of long-term energy costs.
+However, high prices (36%) often serve as the main barrier to purchasing new household appliances.
+This is followed by uncertainty in choosing a brand (36%), likely due to the wide range of options available.
+High electricity consumption (29%) is another common concern, as consumers are becoming increasingly conscious of long-term energy costs.

 Triggers and barriers of household appliances purchase